omiaydin1/base-ping-contract/README.md

 ### PingV2

+## Base Network Note

+This repository can be experimented with on Base mainnet for educational and testing purposes.

 PingV2 extends the original Ping contract by introducing a reset mechanism, allowing the counter state to be cleared when needed.